bagoviggo/kejani_io/README.md

 Welcome to the Kejani project!
 This project aims to develop a house hunting website where we guide people on their quest for a home.
 The project is built using Django, JavaScript, and other web technologies.

+### Kejani Inspiration
+  Kejani was born out of my desire to simplify the property search experience and overcome the overwhelming process of finding the perfect home.
+I wanted to create a user-friendly platform that connects home seekers with their dream properties effortlessly.

 ## Project Description

 The Kejani project is developed to address the challenges and requirements of house hunting.
 It provides a user-friendly interface for users to search for homes, view property details, and connect with real estate agents.
 The project includes the following features: